joshwillmoore1/Radiosurgery_BED_Cal/README.md

 # Radiosurgery BED Calculator

 This online calculator estimates Biological Effective Dose (BED) estimates for radiosurgery treatments.
+The online application can be found at:

 For more information, the accompanying manuscript for this software is can be found [here][1].